normalian/ARMExplorerPlugin/README.md

 # Dependency

-This plugin is depend on Azure ARM SDK of https://github.com/Azure/azure-sdk-for-java
+This plugin depends on Azure ARM SDK of https://github.com/Azure/azure-sdk-for-java

 ## Contributing